KrookMartin/Project-one/README.md

 ### Footer
 A simple link to the company instagram inform of the instagram logo.
 Link opens in a new tab.

+### About us page
+The about us page includes a brief backgroundstory about VoffVoffTryffle before introducing VoffVoff's main suppliers in text and image.
+At the bottom of the page a video section of a truffle sniffing dog is included.

 ## <a name="section-2"></a> Design

 ## <a name="section-3"></a> Technologies Used